oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

   * Scheduling meeting series generates a flurry of calendar invitation emails.
 Consider sending a "warning order" email to the TC mail list so that members aren't surprised.
   * Consider creating a matrix so you can check off each meeting series as it's scheduled (example at the end of this note) to keep track.
   * Working meetings (which occur three times per month) require scheduling a series for each session (e.g., 1st Wednesday, 2nd Wednesday, 4th Wednesday are scheduled as three separate series)
-  * The monthly TC meeting's mornning and evening sessions likewire require scheduling a series for each session
+  * The monthly TC meeting's morning and evening sessions likewise require scheduling a series for each session
 * The person who schedules a meeting in Lucid is automatically a facilitator, others need to have their role changed to facilitator.
   * TC co-chairs and the secretary are facilitators for monthly TC meetings.
   * TC co-chairs, and the secretary are facilitators for all working meetings.
 Work product editors will be specified as presenters for their work items in the working meeting agendas
 * Use the _Monthly / Same Day of Week_ repeat schedule for meetings (to get, e.g., first Tuesday of month)